MrVeit/Firebase-Remote-Config-WebGL/README.md

 # Creating app

-Before you start using this plugin - you need to create a configuration of your game.
+Before you start using this plugin - you need to create a [configuration of your game.](https://console.firebase.google.com/u/0/)

-This can be done in the Firebase console by following this link.

-P.S: if you have already used this service for your mobile projects, then skip these steps [by going to this section](https://github.com/MrVeit/Firebase-Remote-Config-WebGL#initialization).
+**P.S:** if you have already used this service for your mobile projects, then skip these steps [by going to this section](https://github.com/MrVeit/Firebase-Remote-Config-WebGL#initialization).

 <p align="left">
  <img width="600px" src="https://github.com/MrVeit/Firebase-Remote-Config-WebGL/blob/master/Assets/firebaseAppCreateStep_1.png" alt="qr"/>